 Jr. GOYA is a youth ministry for youth in grades 6th - 8th.
 Jr. GOYAns will continue to learn about the Orthodox faith and how to apply these teachings in everyday life to become Christ-like.
 We typically meet every other Tuesday from 7-8:30pm.
 For more information, please contact Anthoula Tsiampas or (847) 275.7415.

-Our Ladies Philoptochos Society of St. John the Baptist welcomes all ladies of our community to join us in continuing the charitable work that began here over 60 years ago.
-Our chapter is composed of a vibrant group of women of all ages coming together in sisterhood to accomplish our mission of helping those in need.
+Our Ladies Philoptochos Society of St. John the Baptist welcomes all ladies of our community to join together in continuing the charitable work that began here over 60 years ago.
+Our chapter is composed of a vibrant group of women of all ages coming together in sisterhood to accomplish our mission of helping those in need with love and compassion.
 See our mission statement here.

 Board of Directors

 Kathi Stamatis, President